Guianan Highlands moist forests: Climate

 The Köppen climate classification is "Am": equatorial, monsoonal.

 Temperatures vary little throughout the year.

 Yearly average temperatures range from a minimum of 18 C to a maximum of 29 C, with a mean of 23 C.

 Annual rainfall varies considerably, but in some areas averages 3750 mm.

 Monthly rainfall is lowest in January at 68.5 mm and highest in July at 537 mm.

 Flora

 There are various habitats including large areas of tall primary rainforest, open savannas and gallery forests.

 The peneplains hold evergreen forests with dense canopies of 30 to 40 m with emergent trees in the Calophyllum, Anacardium, Manilkara, Protium, Inga, Parkia, Copaifera, Erythrina and Dipteryx genera.

 Common trees on the plains include Micropholis melinoniana, Dacryodes species, Euterpe precatoria and Quassia cedron.

 There are fewer emergent trees in the hilly areas, where tree species include Newtonia suaveolens, Couratari guanensis, Alexa species, Euterpe precatoria and Micrandra minor.

 The seasonally flooded forests along the rivers have similar formations of flora to the Amazon region.

-Common tree species on the upper Orinoco include Combretum frangulifolium, Gustavia augusta, Pterocarpus species, Etaballia dubia, Albizia corymbosa, Spondias mombin, Mabea nitida, Eschweilera tenuifolia, Astrocaryum aculeatum and Inga species.
+Common tree species on the upper Orinoco include Combretum frangulifolium, Gustavia augusta, Pterocarpus sp., Pterocarpus dubius, Albizia corymbosa, Spondias mombin, Mabea nitida, Eschweilera tenuifolia, Astrocaryum aculeatum and Inga species.

 Floodplain trees include Caryocar microcarpum, Caraipa densifolia, Macrolobium acaciaefolium, Abuta grandfolia and Panopsis rubescens.